accent-3

 Investment and scope

-⸺ from focused diagnostic work to broader strategic advisory
+⸺ from focused diagnostic work to broader strategic advisory.

-I share indicative ranges early so both sides can assess fit before deeper work begins
+I share indicative ranges early so both sides can assess fit before deeper work begins.

 Final scope depends on complexity, access, stakeholder involvement, and the depth of support required.